kaylaisnomyname/stock-analysis/README.md

 2. Code Structure
 The main differences between the original code and the refactored script are their code structures.
-The original code has bigger chunk of functional block, useing nested For loops to iterate through both ticker index and row number to analysis data and also to output to result.
+The original code has bigger chunk of functional block, using nested For loops to iterate through both ticker index and row number to analysis data and also to output to result.
 Section of original code shown below(some codes to get data are omitted in the quote as they're in too details that is not relavent to this statement.
 Same as that for refactored code quote).
 ```
   '4) loop through the tickers
     For i = 0 To 11              ' 1.
 1st loop to loop through the ticker array